dclbas/LMS_Controls/LMS/README.md

 ## A Couple of Specific Things to Note Regarding LMS Installation

+**_LMS Playlists_**

+- For local LMS playlists, the playlists name **cannot** include spaces.
+Please ensure your playlist names use underscores rather than spaces.
+So some of mine include:
+  - Classic_Rock
+  - Jazz_Volcals
+  - Old_time_Country

 **_Radio Stations_**

 - For radio station support, I cheated.
 Essentially radio stations are pre-defined in LMS as a playlist with following the naming format: Radio_StationName all in Title Case.
 So some of mine include:
   - Radio_Cbc
   - Radio_Q92